This story was originally published and last updated .

 - For the next step in porting Microsoft Edge's scrolling improvements into Chrome, the Edge developers introduce percent-based mouse scrolling.
 This system fixes an issue where free-floating scroll wheels (like on a Logitech MX Master) would not correctly scroll.
 Enable it to improve the free-floating scroll on Chrome OS.

 - Impulse scroll animations are a new system to change the dynamics of the scroll momentum.
 Enable this Chrome flag to make scrolling feel more responsive on your Chromebook.

 Impulse scroll animation changes the scroll momentum.
 Left: with impulse scroll animation.
 Right: without impulse scroll animation.

-Get better performance on Chrome OS
+Get better performance on Chrome OS.

 Working with a slow machine can be frustrating, especially when the battery doesn’t last very long.
-One of your Chromebook's strengths is its lightweight nature, making the system feel more nimble than most.
+One of your Chromebook's strengths is its lightweight nature, making the system feel more agile than most.
 There are a few flags you can adjust to help optimize your Chromebook even further.

 Improve Chrome's performance

 The Chrome web browser is agile and robust, but some people complain about their Chromebook's performance.
 These sets of flags should slightly improve Chrome's performance.

 - Sluggish video calling performance?
 Previously, the display compositor would be updating more frequently than the video stream.
 This Chrome flag resolves the composition rate to adjust based on the video’s actual framerate.
 Enable it to improve WebRTC performance while saving battery.